Motihari College of Engineering

 Motihari College of Engineering, Motihari is a Government Engineering College fully funded by the government of Bihar, India.
-It is managed by Department of Science, Technology and Technical Education, along with 38 Government Engineering Colleges of Bihar.
-The college is affiliated to Bihar Engineering University, Patna and approved by AICTE, New-Delhi.
+It is managed by Department of Science and Technology (Bihar) and Technical Education, along with 38 Government Engineering Colleges of Bihar.
+The college is affiliated to Bihar Engineering University, Patna and approved by AICTE, Delhi.

 History

 Previously the institute was known as Indian College of Engineering-Motihari and was established in 1980.
 In 1994 all staffs and students were transferred to other engineering colleges of Bihar and the institute was shut down due to some political reason.
 Later in November 2008, the Government reopen the institute & the name was changed from Indian College of Engineering to Motihari College of Engineering.

 Campus

 Motihari College of Engineering has a 48-acre campus at Bairiya Fursatpur, Motihari, East-Champaran district of Bihar in India.